Secure and Fair Elections

 MINNESOTA CAMPAIGN FINANCE VIOLATIONS

-The Minnesota Campaign Finance and Public Disclosure Board (MCFPDB) is responsible for enforcement of laws and rules related to candidates running for state constitutional offices, state legislators, and judges.
+The Minnesota Campaign Finance and Public Disclosure Board is responsible for enforcement of laws and rules related to candidates running for state constitutional offices, state legislators, and judges.
 Their jurisdiction covers campaign contributions, campaign expenditures, campaign fundraising practices, gifts to candidates and elected officials, as well as other aspects of campaign finance covered under Minnesota Statutes, Chapter 10A, and Minnesota Rules 4500-4525.

 - Contact the Campaign Finance Board on its website